 FreeRTOS

-• If the code is copied from the installation directory of Tracealyzer all files should be copied from the selected RTOS folder and the include and config subfolders.
+• If the code is copied from the Tracealyzer directory (see links in Help menu): copy all files in the root of the TraceRecorder folder, and also the include and config subfolders.

-• If the code is copied from the git repository all c and h files should be copied into your project from the folders described below.
+• If the code is cloned from the git repository: copy all c and h files from the following folders:

 /